-The SAT is a standardized test widely used for college admissins in the United States.
+The SAT is a standardized test widely used for college admissions in the United States.
 It stands for Scholastic Aptitude Test.
 SAT measures literacy, numeracy and writing skills that are needed for academic success in college.
-The SAT is a way to demonstrate a student's competitiveness and their likelihood to succeed in a course, and is one of the several factors that many universities and colleges consider when making their admission decisions alongside high school grades.
+The SAT is a way to demonstrate a student's competitiveness and their likelihood to succeed in a course and is one of the several factors that many universities and colleges consider when making their admission decisions alongside high school grades.

 SAT is classified into two categories.
 The first is the SAT that tests knowledge of the subjects taught every day in high school classrooms which are reading, writing and math.
 The second is the SAT Subject Test that examines a student's proficiency in a particular subject matter.
-This test is usually taken by students who are applying for a specialized field of study such as English Literature, World History, Mathematics, Biology or Chemistry.
+This test is usually taken by students who are applying for a specialized field of studies such as English Literature, World History, Mathematics, Biology or Chemistry.

 The SAT has four sections: Reading, Writing and Language, Math (no calculator), and Math (calculator allowed).
 The test taker may optionally write an essay which, in that case, is the fifth test section.
 The total time for the scored portion of the SAT is three hours (or three hours and fifty minutes if the optional essay section is taken).